 One of Magellan’s former clients who attends the University of Miami encourages high school students to visit.
 “The campus is amazing!” he says.
 (You can read his post about the benefits of going away from home for college here.)

-Debbie visited in 2016, and Fay visited in 2017.
+Debbie visited in 2016, Fay in 2017 and Evelyn in 2019.
 You can scroll through all of their photos here.